computational-expression/project/README.md

 - Claim code is yours if you cannot discuss its implementation

 **During code reviews**, you will be asked to explain your code and may be asked to:
-- Trace through your functions with example inputs
+- Trace through your functions and control flows with example inputs
 - Whiteboard your algorithms
 - Modify code on the fly
 - Answer questions about design choices